HorusXIV/HPCP_Assignment/Report.md

 ## multiGPU

-With the implemented improvements, the final compute time per image averaged 24.58 ± 1.46 seconds.
+With the implemented improvements, the final compute time per image averaged 28.99 ± 1.74 seconds with 18.694 ± 0.677 seconds for GPU compute.
 At this point, I reached diminishing returns: GPU utilization during compute time is now around 90–100% (per `nvidia-smi`), and the timeline shows a steady stream of kernels with brief gaps for saving/loading data.
-Occasional OOMs still happen but are much rarer and GPU‑dependent.
-The adaptive batch sizing keeps memory usage high without frequent retries (at most 1× per image).
+Occasional OOMs still happen but normally only once per image to get a good estimator for later batches.
+The adaptive batch sizing keeps memory usage high without frequent retries.
 Further improvements would likely require more complex changes, such as topology‑aware scheduling or algorithmic modifications.
 Given time constraints and the learning goals achieved, I did not pursue these further optimizations.

 I also noticed strong dependence on the server/node.
 For example, running the final version on Server0092 with 4× NVIDIA RTX 2080 Ti was almost 4 seconds slower per image than on Server0101 with 4× NVIDIA RTX 3080 Ti.
 This variability complicates judging whether an observed improvement is real or noise, especially for effects in the 2–4 second range, which motivated the statistical testing above.